 Harvard Researchers Successfully Expand Cord Blood Stem Cells

 The researchers were trying to show that a molecule 16-dimethyl prostaglandin E2 (or “dmPGE2”), which was discovered while studying blood formation in zebra fish, is able to expand the number of stem cells found in cord blood.
 This development is significant since, low cell count drastically limits the utility of umbilical cord blood today.
 The researchers found evidence that the molecule was able to expand the stem cells in cord blood by 300-400%.
 The study will now enter phase 2 where they will increase the number of test subjects from 12 to 60, results from this phase 2 should be available within 24 months.

-Cord Blood 2.0 was developed by Americord in an effort to collect additional hematopoietic cells from deep within the placenta.
-The hope is that by using a modified collection process, after you have collected the cord blood you will be able to inject a solution into the placenta that allows you to flush out 3-4 times the number of stem cells you extracted in the original cord blood collection.
-Additionally, because cell count can limit the usability of cord blood collections we follow a benchmark that all of our collections should be at least 100 million nucleated cells.
+Cord Blood 2.0 was developed by Americord in an effort to collect additional hematopoietic cells from the umbilical cord blood.
+This innovative technology can collect up to twice as many stem cells as the industry average.
+This means there are more treatment opportunities throughout the years.
+Because cell count can limit the usability of cord blood collections we follow a benchmark that all of our collections should be at least 100 million nucleated cells.
 If your collection were to fall below our benchmark, Americord will contact you with the option not to store your cord blood stem cells; if you decided not to store, you would not be charged for our service.